 If you remember that Gratitude is a way of BEING first and foremost, you can carry any intention to enjoy a holiday in a variety of circumstances.
-Visualize and name all the things you feel grateful for in your life—your vocation, your home, your support network, your hobbies—and let the
+Visualize and name all the things you feel grateful for in your life—your vocation, your home, your health, your friends, your hobbies—and let the

 sensation fill you up and allow this feeling to linger before leaving your body at its own pace.

 Next, consider the various scenarios you’ll be experiencing this holiday—the people you’ll be spending time with, the food, the intimate conversations, etc. Sense them and pause.
 Whatever feelings come up, reconnect to the gratitude you’ve just experienced, and allow that gratitude to override any challenging emotions you might have.
 Or, allow the gratitude to amplify the good feelings you might have.
 Whatever the scenario, the practice of replacing your thoughts and feelings with more positive ones tied to your gratitude practice and awareness can allow you to “jump tracks” into a higher vibration.
 Be patient with yourself.
 The practice of awareness and reconnection is a cycle that can become more familiar and habitual, giving you an effective tool to apply in the next few weeks and beyond.